Xtraball/Siberian/README.md

 - Rebuilding a platform
     1. run `siberian rebuild platformName` where platformName is `android | android-previewer |ios | ios-noads | ios-previewer | browser`
-    2. Wait & see ... the magic happens !

 ### Plugins

-Every plugin used in the project is forked into our GitLab CE, they are added as submodules in the folder `plugins`
+Every plugin used in the project is forked on GitHub, they are added as submodules in the folder `plugins`

 A default branch named `siberian` is used to track and lock our modifications.